Using an employer of record in Hong Kong

 The fiscal year in Hong Kong runs from April 1st to March 31st.
 Employers usually pay their employees at the end of each working month.
 However, the only legal rule is that you must pay your employee within 7 days of the end of the wage period.

-The minimum wage in Hong Kong is currently HKD 42.1 per hour (equivalent to $5.36).
+The minimum wage in Hong Kong is currently HKD 40 per hour.
 Hong Kong employers are not legally required to pay end-of-year bonuses, but these must be paid if stated in the employment contract.

 Mandatory tax deductions in Hong Kong include: